cloudblog004/fantasticfoodies/content/en/posts/1173-recipe-of-homemade-quick-and-easy-parmesan-crusted-chicken.md

 ##### Instructions to make Quick and easy parmesan crusted chicken:

 1. preheat oven to 425°F
-1. mix parmesan cheese &amp; mayo well
+1. mix parmesan cheese & mayo well
 1. the bottom of the chicken(meaning the part that goes on the tray) sprinkle with salt(optional)
 1. lay chicken on a non stick baking tray
 1. spread mixture on top of chicken evenly,( on top only)